-The future of communication in healthcare is on the cusp of some radical changes.
+The future of communication in medical and healthcare is on the cusp of some radical changes.
 For years, doctors have prescribed drugs via mail or during your appointment, but now there’s a push for even more excellent medical communication.

 Virtual reality headsets like Oculus Rift could one day allow people to visit doctors thousands of miles away using video conferencing technology.
 There’s already a surgeon’s simulation game available that will bring the emergency room to virtual reality at your place.